jamesarosen/ruby_interfaces/_posts/2010-07-17-consider-exceptions.md

     end

     # in a client:
-    MyInteface.use 'some_implementation'
+    MyInterface.use 'some_implementation'
     begin
-      value = MyInteface.parse('foo')
+      value = MyInterface.parse('foo')
     rescue *MyInterface::PARSE_EXCEPTION_CLASSES
       ...
     end